About Bullying Claims

 Legal Protections Against Bullying

 In Australia, the Fair Work Act 2009 protects your right to fair conduct at work and a safe workplace.
 Hence, employers must take reasonable steps to stop bullying, harassment, and discrimination in the workplace.
-When your employer fails to fulfill their legal duty, you can take legal action for your suffering and seek compensation.
+When your employer fails to fulfil their legal duty, you can take legal action for your suffering and seek compensation.

 Furthermore, each Australian state has work and safety legislation that defines standards for safe and healthy workplaces.
 For example, the applicable Queensland legislation is the Work Health and Safety Act 2011.